kongying-tavern/docs/src/en/manual/faq/accountsafety/acntban.md

 ---
-title: Can I be Banned For Using Kongying Tavern?
+title: Can I be Banned For Using Genshin Interactive Map?
 aside: false
+titleTemplate: Kongying Tavern
 ---

 # Can I be Banned For Using Kongying Tavern?